daos-stack/daos/src/vos/README.md

 The container handle cookie is used for identifying object IOs associated with a process group and primarily would be used for aborting a transaction associated with a process group from DAOS-M.

 The <a href="#7a">figure</a> below shows interactions between the different indexes used inside a VOS pool.
-VOS objects are not created explicitly, but are created on first write by creating the object metadata and inserting a reference to it in the owning container‚s object index.
+VOS objects are not created explicitly, but are created on first write by creating the object metadata and inserting a reference to it in the owning container's object index.
 All object updates log the data for each update, which may be a new key value, an array extent or a multilevel KV object.
-References to these updates are inserted into the object metadata index, the container‚s epoch index and also the container cookie index.
+References to these updates are inserted into the object metadata index, the container's epoch index and also the container cookie index.
-Note that ‚punch‚ of an extent of an array object and of a key in a key value object are also logged as zeroed extents and negative entries respectively, rather than causing relevant array extents or key values to be discarded.
+Note that "punch" of an extent of an array object and of a key in a key value object are also logged as zeroed extents and negative entries respectively, rather than causing relevant array extents or key values to be discarded.
 This ensures that the full version history of objects remain accessible.

 <a id="7a"></a>